Just a little something to fall asleep to tonight.

 Awesome element: The brilliance of the Fun Pass — a representation of a child’s game-play dreams, and a shrewd business move all in one.

 What’s the story?
 Caine Monroy is a nine year old with a passion for carnival-style games so deep that he built his own arcade using the resources around him: cardboard boxes from his dad’s used auto parts business.
 Set in a tougher part of Los Angeles, his fully-operational/fully-adorable arcade got no customers until the day Nirvan Mullick stopped by while looking for a car part and spotted the genius that this kid radiates.
 Nirvan subsequently produced a 10 minute documentary about Caine and his arcade, and built a website to help raise funds for Caine’s college tuition fund.
 A very warmly told tale, the story made the news on every major outlet by the end fo the week it was launched.
-I highly recommend you watch his video if you haven’t yet.
+I highly recommend you watch his video if you haven’t yet seen it.

 A router is a versatile and useful tool, although a pretty crazy one too.
 It’s a compact, high-powered motor that holds a narrow cylindrical blade (“bit”), spinning at ultra-high speeds with massive force.
 Routers are used for ornamental design work (look at the recessed borders cut into your cabinet doors — that’s routed) and cutting material.
 A variety of bit shapes allow for different contours of cuts — straight, angled, curved, curved with a protruding angle, etc.